Hurricane Wilma: Caribbean

+Greater Antilles

 For several days in its formative stages, Wilma's outer rainbands dropped heavy rainfall in Haiti and as far east as the Dominican Republic.
 The rains triggered river flooding and landslides in Haiti, killing 12 people, and forcing 300 residents into shelters.
 The storm cut communications between Les Cayes and Tiburon.
 Less than a week after Wilma formed, Tropical Storm Alpha struck Hispaniola and caused additional deadly floods in Haiti.
 Damage in the country totaled around $500,000.

 Wilma caused one death in Jamaica as a tropical depression on October 16.
 It pounded the island for three days ending on October 18, flooding several low-lying communities and triggering mudslides that blocked roads and damaged several homes.
 Almost 250 people were in emergency shelters on the island.
 Damage on the island totaled $93.5 million.

 While Wilma was moving northeast in the Gulf of Mexico, the hurricane produced high tides and gusty winds across western Cuba.
-The highest recorded gusts was 84 mph at Casablanca near Havana.
+The highest recorded gust was 84 mph at Casablanca near Havana.
 For several days, the storm spread rainfall across 11 of Cuba's 14 provinces, with a peak rainfall of 223 mm in Pinar del Río province.
 The Cuban government tabulated the hurricane's economic cost at US$704.2 million, which included the expenses for preparations and lost production from factories.
-Nationwide, Wilma destroyed 446 houses and damaged another 7,149 to varying degree, mostly roofing damage.
+Nationwide, Wilma destroyed 446 houses and damaged another 7,149 to varying degrees, mostly damaging roofs.
 Due to high floodwaters, nearly 250 people required rescue from their homes in Havana, using inflatable rafts and amphibious vehicles to reach the most severely flooded areas.
-The hurricane wrecked 167 ha worth of agriculture products in Pinar del Río and Havana provinces, which included damaged fruit trees, bee colonies, and tobacco houses.
+The hurricane wrecked 167 ha worth of agricultural products in Pinar del Río and Havana provinces, which included damaged fruit trees, bee colonies, and tobacco houses.
 High floodwaters inundated parts of Havana and along Cuba's northwest coast, damaging roads and rail lines.
 Landslides blocked two bridges and five roads in eastern Cuba.
 The hurricane also damaged 364 schools and three hospitals.
 Officials cut electricity in Havana after winds reached 45 mph; after the storm, there were power and water outages in the city, nearby neighborhoods, and in Pinar del Río province.
 The storm downed 146 power poles and 12.9 km worth of electric lines.